 It is very important to socialize your puppy with other puppies and dogs.
 Expose your puppy to a wide variety of people, so your puppy can get used to the idea of people (who are much bigger).
 You don't want your puppy to be just used to your family.
 If your puppy isn't socialized your puppy could become aggressive to other dogs, and people.
 This way by socializing your puppy, you will make sure that your puppy is healthy and happy.

 Be Loving, Patient and Kind

-Your puppy is new, he has a lot of new thing to learn and experience.
+Your puppy is new, he has a lot of new things to learn and experience.
 Even with the best training, your puppy will have a few accidents in the beginning.
-Be patient with your puppy, and by sticking to your schedule will hopefully help with this problem.
+Be patient with your puppy, and sticking to your schedule will hopefully help with this problem.
 Just remember when you leave your favorite shoes out, and your puppy chews on them, it's kinda your fault for not putting them away, as well as the puppy.
-Just remember their will be a learning curve with your puppy.
+Just remember there will be a learning curve with your puppy.

 Remember your puppy will love you back.
 Just show your puppy that you love him, and he will understand that you are his mom or dad.
 Puppies love to jump up on your lap to have snuggle time, make the time.
-Your puppy will become your best friend, and will be there for you when you are sad or happy.
+Your puppy will become your best friend and will be there for you when you are sad or happy.
 He will love you unconditionally.
 With Love and care your puppy will grow into a great companion.
 All in all the hard work will be well worth it.

 Come and check out our Friendly Puppies that are available today.
 You won't be disappointed.
 I'm glad you have stuck with me through this post.